jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability_resilience.md

 We concentrate our efforts on Level 1.

+## General Problems with Building Large-scale Distributed Systems

+Reliable large-scale distributed systems are hard to build since their validation is time consuming, complex, and often non-deterministic.
+OpenStack is not an exception.
+Research from Microsoft with [MODIST](https://www.usenix.org/legacy/event/nsdi09/tech/full_papers/yang/yang_html/) (Junfeng Yang, et al., MODIST: Transparent Model Checking of Unmodified Distributed Systems Proceedings of the 6th Symposium on Networked Systems Design and Implementation (NSDI '09), Pages 213-228) exemplifies well the problems associated with general distributed systems.
+Experiments found a total of 35 bugs in Berkeley DB, a Paxos implementation, and a primary-backup replication protocol implementation.
+Thus, validation, testing, and benchmarking frameworks are needed, specifically, when OpenStack is used to support mission critical applications.

 ## Solutions from Industry

 +  To guarantee HA, [LinkedIn](linkedin.com) simulates data center failures and measure the effects.
 To improve response time and lower the cost of operations, they have built the [Nurse](https://engineering.linkedin.com/sre/introducing-nurse-auto-remediation-linkedin) system, a workflow engine which enables to define tasks to recover automatically from failures.